VUnit/vunit/docs/com/user_guide.rst

     end if;
   end process;

 Normally a BFM would never be exposed to a write message aimed for another BFM but under certain cases it can happen.
 For example when using the publisher/subscriber pattern described later.
 A typical BFM would also provide a write transaction procedure which hides the message passing details (creating message, pushing data, and sending).
 That gives an extra level of type safety (and readability).

 .. code-block:: vhdl

-  bfm1_pkg.write(net, my_unsigned_address, my_std_logic_vector_data);
+  memory_bfm_pkg.write(net, my_unsigned_address, my_std_logic_vector_data);

 If you do not expect the receiver to receive massages of a type it can't handle you can add this else statement